frederic-perez/Cardiac-electrophysiology/glossary.md

 __coronary thrombosis__ _n_ Obstruction of a coronary artery by a thrombus, often leading to destruction of heart muscle.
 __coronary vasospasm__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Coronary_vasospasm) [[Wikipedia]](https://en.wikipedia.org/wiki/Coronary_vasospasm)
 __coronary__ _n_ __1__ A heart attack, esp. a coronary thrombosis. __2__ A coronary artery.
+__counterpulsation__ _n_ A means of assisting the failing heart by automatically removing arterial blood just before and during ventricular ejection and returning it to the circulation during diastole; a balloon catheter is inserted into the aorta and activated by an automatic mechanism triggered by the ECG.
 __crista terminalis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Crista_terminalis)
 __cryoablation__ _n_ A process that uses extreme cold to destroy tissue.
 __cutdown__ _n_ The surgical insertion of a catheter into a vein, as for the administration of intravenous medication.